angarsky/diveintopython/learn/classes/typical_errors.md

         self.my_variable = 10
 ```

-- **Undefined Functions**: Make sure to define all the functions you want to use in the class.
+- **NameError: name is not defined**: Make sure to define all the functions you want to use in the class.

 ```python
 # Incorrect Function Name